Platform screen doors: Sweden

 Stockholm commuter rail has platform doors on two underground stations opened in July 2017, as part of the Stockholm City Line.
-The Stockholm Metro will test platform doors at Åkeshov metro station in 2015 & Bagarmossen metro station in 2021, the metro stations including Kungsträdgården metro station-Nacka Kungsträdgården metro station-Hagsätra metro station will have platform screen doors when it is completed between 2026-2030.
-As there are multiple door layouts in use on the Stockholm Metro (a full length C20 having 21 doors on each side, and the older Cx series and newer C30 having 24), it is unlikely platform doors will be common anytime soon.
+The Stockholm Metro will test platform doors at Åkeshov metro station in 2015 and Bagarmossen metro station in 2021, the metro stations including Kungsträdgården metro station-Nacka Kungsträdgården metro station-Hagsätra metro station will have platform screen doors when it is completed between 2026 and 2030.
+As there are multiple door layouts in use on the Stockholm Metro (a full-length C20 having 21 doors on each side, and the older Cx series and newer C30 having 24), it is unlikely platform doors will be common anytime soon.
 The underground Liseberg station in Gothenburg has platform doors which were built before its opening 1993.
 The reason was safety against the freight trains that go in this tunnel.
-These doors are built one meter from the platform edge and do not restrict the train type.
+These doors are built one meter from the platform edge and do therefore not restrict the train type.

 Switzerland

 Zurich International Airport's Skymetro shuttle between the main building (hosting terminals A and B) and the detached terminal E has glass screen doors separating the tracks from the passenger hall platforms at both ends.

-Lausanne Metro's Line M2 has glass screen doors at every station.
+Lausanne Metro's Line M2 has glass screen doors at every station, including a rare instance where platform doors are installed on a slanted surface, as the line was previously a funicular.

 Taiwan

 On Taipei Metro, platform screen doors were first installed on the Wenhu line (then known as Muzha line) in 1996.
-Older high-capacity MRT lines (Tamsui-Xinyi Line, Songshan-Xindian Line, Zhonghe-Xinlu line, and the Bannan Line) were initially constructed without platform screen doors but have been retrofitted with automatic platform gates since 2018.
+Older high-capacity MRT lines (Tamsui Line, Xindian Line, Zhonghe Line, and the Bannan Line) were initially constructed without platform screen doors but have now been retrofitted with automatic platform gates since 2018.
 Newer stations, on the Xinyi Line (part of the Tamsui-Xinyi Line), Luzhou and Xinzhuang Line (part of the Zhonghe-Xinlu Line), Songshan Line (part of the Songshan-Xindian Line), Circular line, and part of the Bannan Line's Dingpu Station and Taipei Nangang Exhibition Center Station) are constructed with platform screen doors.
-The Circular Line have installed platform screen doors since opening, but Danhai Light Rail did not.
+The Circular Line have installed platform screen doors since opening, but Danhai Light Rail did not, as is typical for most street railways to not have platform doors.

 On Kaohsiung Metro, all underground stations have installed platform screen doors, while elevated stations did not.
 Daliao Station installed half-height platform screen doors in 2020.

 On Taoyuan Metro and Taichung Metro, all elevated stations installed half-height platform screen doors while underground stations installed full-height platform screen doors.